Abdul K. Kallon: Federal judicial service

 On July 31, 2009, President Barack Obama nominated Kallon to be a judge on the United States District Court for the Northern District of Alabama.
 Kallon was nominated for the seat vacated by Clemon, who retired earlier in 2009.
 According to news accounts, Kallon had been recommended for the judgeship by a panel of legal experts assembled by United States Representative Artur Davis.
 However, his name was not on a list of candidates compiled by a committee of the Alabama Democratic Party.
 The United States Senate confirmed Kallon to his judgeship by unanimous consent on November 21, 2009.
 He received his commission on January 4, 2010.

 On February 11, 2016, President Obama nominated Kallon to serve as a circuit judge of the United States Court of Appeals for the Eleventh Circuit, to the seat vacated by Judge Joel Fredrick Dubina, who took senior status on October 26, 2013.
 His nomination expired on January 3, 2017, with the end of the 114th Congress.

 On April 6, 2022, Kallon announced he would resign from the court effective August 31, 2022.
+He joined Perkins Coie law firm as a partner after leaving the federal bench.